stujones11/minetest-npcf/npcf/README.md

 Callbacks
 ---------
-Additional callbacks included by the framework.
+Additional callbacks provided by the framework.

-### on_registration = function(self, pos, sender)
-Only ever called once by the framework upon successful NPC registration.

 ### on_construct = function(self)
 This is called before the slightly delayed inbuilt on_activate callback.